Arjunmehta312/Gambling-Simulator/README.md

 - Deal Card: Selects a random card from the deck, removes it from the deck, and returns it.
 - Calculate Hand Value: Calculates the total value of a hand.
 If the total value exceeds 21 and there are Aces in the hand, it reduces the total value by 10 for each Ace until the value is 21 or less, or there are no more Aces to adjust.
+- Play Sound: Plays a sound effect based on the action (deal, win, lose).

 **BlackjackApp Class**